Karmad01/calendar/README.md

 # calendar
-A simple text based calendar
+A simple text based calendar.
 Just give the month and the year and it will display the month view.

 Compile using GCC: